carlosealuz/pt_bank_marketing_analysis/README.md

 #### Output variable (desired target):
 17 - y - has the client subscribed a term deposit? (binary: "yes","no")

-So, there are some informations interesting in this features, specially the columns with "unknown" values (education, job, contact and poutcome).
+So, there are some interesting informations in the features, specially the columns with "unknown" values (education, job, contact and poutcome).
 This could be treated as a new category or as a missing data.
 In my analysis some columns I use this as a category like job, and other columns I decide to replace unkown values with one category already at the dataset, like contact.
 Also, poutcome column I decide to treat "unknown" as missing data and end up droping the entire columns because the majority of values were missing.

 ## EDA <a name="EDA"></a>
 I did an EDA to undestand the dataset before train some models and to give some feedback to this bank marketing team about this campaign.
 Main informations I found was: